 • Accessing Indoor Faucets for Winter Power Washing

-If you’re power washing during winter, the outdoor water supply can easily freeze, making it imperative to have access to indoor faucets.
+If you’re power washing during winter, the outdoor water supply can quickly freeze, making it imperative to have access to indoor faucets.
 Indoor faucets often have warmer water and are less exposed to freezing conditions, hence more reliable during winter power washing.

 • Impact of Cold Weather on Cleaning Chemicals